 8 Day Machame Route

 Our trips begin and end at your lodge in Moshi, Tanzania.
 Clients may arrive at any time on day 1.
-There is a pre-trip meeting in the evening.
-With prior notice, private transfers from Kilimanjaro International Airport (JRO) to your lodge in Moshi can be arranged.

 Try to arrive at your lodge in Moshi before 3 PM the day before your climb.
 With prior arrangement, an airport pick-up to your lodge is available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the afternoon for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.